rmedranollamas/x/README.md

     uv run x-agent unblock --user-id 123456789
     ```

-*   **Unfollow:** Manages your following list.
-By default, it targets accounts that do not follow you back.
+*   **Unfollow:** Detects who has unfollowed you since the last run.
+It does NOT unfollow anyone automatically; it is a monitoring tool.
     ```bash
     uv run x-agent unfollow
     ```